idun-project/idun-cartridge/doc/luaref.md

 `m8.waitevent` is the standard API for receiving input events from assembler in Lua.

-`m8.writeln` is for outputing lines of text to the display for a full-screen Lua application.
+`m8.writeln` is for outputting lines of text to the display for a full-screen Lua application.
 For console applications in Lua, you can just use [minisock](#minisock) or the Lua `print()` function.

 `m8.file.load_prg` is for loading/starting a native program from a Lua script.

 ### m8x extensions

 m8x ("mate extensions") is the standard way to add application-dependent functionality to Lua apps.
 These extensions become part of the callable code in the m8 namespace created by the applications.
-So, it allows new functionality tobe invoked on the assembler side.
+So, it allows new functionality to be invoked on the assembler side.
 For an example, see: [cube.app.d](../samples/cube.app.d/) and [mandelbrot.app.d](../samples/mandelbrot.app.d/).

 ### System (sys.) functions